wearpants/instrument/doc/basic_use.rst

 >>> with instrument.block(name="slowcode"):
 ...     # you'd do something useful here
 ...     sleep(0.2)
-slowcode: 1 elements in 0.20 seconds
+slowcode: 1 items in 0.20 seconds

 You can also pass your own value for `count`; this is useful to measure a resource used by a block (the number of bytes in a file, for example):